razanskylab/Stage_RSPro/README.md

 # Stage_RSPro

-A stepper motor driven stage based on an RS Components controller and an Arduino.
-Alternatively I also got it running with the much cheaper module provided by [Pololu](https://www.pololu.com/product/2998).
+## Overview of project

+Build your own simple linear stage including Serial interface and a customized microcontroller code.
 The whole project consists of three parts

 *  Lead screw driven stage with a home switch and a stepper motor
 *  Electronics to wire the stepper motor
 *  Firmware with a serial protocol for communication
 *  MATLAB interfacing code to allow object oriented stage control

 Initially I started this because all the commercially available solutions were just way to expensive while providing high accuracies.
-I simply needed to move a camera forth and back between two positions
+I simply needed to move a camera forth and back between two positions and did not want to spend 3k CHF on a super expensive motorized stage.

+## Hardware

+*  Any Arduino should do the job of the controlling
+*  For the stepper motor driver I would recommend [this module by Pololu](https://www.pololu.com/product/2998)
+*  I had the linear stage and the stepper motor laying around

+## Missing features which will be implemented ASAP

+*  home switch
+*  homing velocity
+*  acceleration / piecewise increase of speed

 ## Serial communication protocol